Are These Basic Materials Stocks a Great Value Stocks Right Now?

 Here at Zacks, we focus on our proven ranking system, which places an emphasis on earnings estimates and estimate revisions, to find winning stocks.
 But we also understand that investors develop their own strategies, so we are constantly looking at the latest trends in value, growth, and momentum to find strong companies for our readers.

-One company to watch right now is South32 (SOUHY).
-SOUHY is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock holds a P/E ratio of 5.88, while its industry has an average P/E of 8.27.
-SOUHY's Forward P/E has been as high as 19.08 and as low as 5.68, with a median of 10.42, all within the past year.
+One stock to keep an eye on is Impala Platinum (IMPUY).
+IMPUY is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with P/E ratio of 5.67 right now.
+For comparison, its industry sports an average P/E of 8.34.
+IMPUY's Forward P/E has been as high as 7.05 and as low as 2.67, with a median of 4.26, all within the past year.

-Another notable valuation metric for SOUHY is its P/B ratio of 1.32.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-SOUHY's current P/B looks attractive when compared to its industry's average P/B of 3.62.
-Within the past 52 weeks, SOUHY's P/B has been as high as 1.54 and as low as 0.85, with a median of 1.12.
+Another notable valuation metric for IMPUY is its P/B ratio of 1.70.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 3.66.
+Within the past 52 weeks, IMPUY's P/B has been as high as 3.19 and as low as 1.51, with a median of 2.36.

-Investors could also keep in mind Taseko Mines Limited (TGB), an Mining - Miscellaneous stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Taseko Mines Limited (TGB) may be another strong Mining - Miscellaneous stock to add to your shortlist.
+TGB is a # 2 (Buy) stock with a Value grade of A.

 Click to get this free report